JakubSlaby/Chirp/README.md

 - Default Unity console integration

 ## Installation
-Best way to install Chirp is to download the latest package from [Releases](/releases), full souce code is included in the UnityPackage.
+Best way to install Chirp is to download the latest package from [Releases](/releases), full source code is included in the UnityPackage.
-Import the package in to your Unity project through Assets/Import Package/Custom Package.
+Import the package in to your Unity project through `Assets/Import Package/Custom Package`.

 ## Usage
 Chirp Logger hooks up to the default unity `Debug.Log` methods but also allows you to use it's dedicated API.